k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <h3><strong>Instance ID<strong>
 </td>
 <td width="482">
 <p>The Instance ID is the unique digital entity identifier of an LUI.
 For example, Customer ID 12345 represents a specific customer of a CUSTOMER Logical Unit Type.
-This ID is set as the Logical Unit&rsquo;s Root Table PK column.</p>
+This ID is set as the Logical Unit&rsquo;s Root table's PK column.</p>
 </td>
 </tr>
 <tr>